openharmony/docs/en/application-dev/application-models/js-ui-widget-development.md

 - Widget usage: provides operations such as creating, deleting, or updating a widget.

-- Communication adapter: provided by the OpenHarmony SDK for communication with the Widget Manager.
+- Communication adapter: provided by the SDK for communication with the Widget Manager.
 It sends widget-related operations to the Widget Manager.

 The Widget Manager consists of the following modules:

 - Periodic updater: starts a scheduled task based on the update policy to periodically update a widget after it is added to the Widget Manager.

-- Cache manager: caches view information of a widget after it is added to the Widget Manager to directly return the cached data when the widget is obtained next time.
-This reduces the latency greatly.
+- Cache manager: caches view information of a widget after it is added to the Widget Manager.
+This enables the cached data to be directly returned when the widget is obtained next time, greatly reducing the latency.

 - Lifecycle manager: suspends update when a widget is switched to the background or is blocked, and updates and/or clears widget data during upgrade and deletion.